 Reprinted with permission from Franny's: Simple seasonal Italian by Andrew Feinberg, Francine Stephens, and Melissa Clark.
 Copyright 2013.
 Published by Artisan.
 All rights reserved.
 Available wherever books are sold.

-- 2 packed teaspoons fresh yeast (10 grams) or 1 1/2 teaspoons dry active yeast
+2 packed teaspoons fresh yeast (10g) or 1 1/2 teaspoons dry active yeast

 For the dough: If using fresh yeast, mix the water and yeast together in the bowl of a stand mixer until the yeast is dissolved.
 If using active dry yeast, mix the water and yeast in the bowl and let sit until the yeast is foamy, about 5 minutes.